Azzee-efil/Backend-Code-Coverage-Example/README.md

     ./gradlew build
     ```

-3. Run the application:
+3. Run the instrumented application:

     ```bash
-    ./gradlew run
+    ./gradlew runInstrumented
     ```

-4. Execute end-to-end tests (you may need to adjust this step according to your specific E2E setup):

-    ```bash
-    ./gradlew test
-    ```
+4. Interact with the UI

 5. Generate the Jacoco code coverage report: